spences10/scottspence.com/posts/2017/05/23/twitter-bot-playground/index.md

 })
 ```

-You can also use multiple words in the `track` parameter, tis will get
+You can also use multiple words in the `track` parameter, this will get
 you results with either `twitter` or `bot` in them.

 ```js